When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Edge Support

-Since the comfort system measures 3 inches deep, sleepers don’t have to sink in too far before reaching the supportive core.
-Reinforced perimeter coils fortify the edges for consistent support across the full surface of the mattress.
+The Nolah Original Hybrid Mattress has a sturdy perimeter that’s comparable to competing hybrid models.
+Since the comfort system measures 3 inches, sleepers don’t have to sink in too far before reaching the supportive core.
+Reinforced perimeter coils boost edge support and provide consistent support across the full surface of the mattress.

 Ease of Movement

+The Nolah Original Hybrid’s responsive construction makes it relatively easy to move on.
 The two 1.5-inch layers of polyfoam gently hug the body, which can feel slightly restrictive for some sleepers.
-However, they respond quickly to changes in pressure, meaning sleepers don’t have to put effort into escaping a lasting body impression.
+However, these layers respond quickly to changes in pressure, meaning sleepers don’t have to put effort into switching sleep positions.
 Bounce from the coil core further facilitates movement.

 Most of our testers reported that they could change positions easily, but those over 230 pounds found it a bit more challenging because they sank in more deeply.
-That said, we expect the Nolah Original Hybrid will be responsive enough to satisfy most sleepers.

 Off-Gassing